Metamaterial cloaking: In the news

+In 2003, "Invisibility cloak" invented by Tokyo University professor Susumu Tachi.

 On October 20, 2006, the day after Duke University achieved enveloping and "disappearing" an object in the microwave range, the story was reported by Associated Press.
 Media outlets covering the story included USA Today, MSNBC's Countdown With Keith Olbermann: Sight Unseen, The New York Times with Cloaking Copper, Scientists Take Step Toward Invisibility, (London) The Times with Don't Look Now—Visible Gains in the Quest for Invisibility, Christian Science Monitor with Disappear Into Thin Air?
 Scientists Take Step Toward Invisibility, Australian Broadcasting, Reuters with Invisibility Cloak a Step Closer, and the (Raleigh) News & Observer with Invisibility Cloak a Step Closer.

 On November 6, 2006, the Duke University research and development team was selected as part of the Scientific American best 50 articles of 2006.

 In the month of November 2009, "research into designing and building unique 'metamaterials' has received a £4.9 million funding boost.
 Metamaterials can be used for invisibility 'cloaking' devices, sensitive security sensors that can detect tiny quantities of dangerous substances, and flat lenses that can be used to image tiny objects much smaller than the wavelength of light."

 In November 2010, scientists at the University of St Andrews in Scotland reported the creation of a flexible cloaking material they call "Metaflex", which may bring industrial applications significantly closer.

 In 2014, the world 's first 3D acoustic device was built by Duke engineers.